sourcegraph/handbook/content/engineering/hiring/software-engineer-code-intelligence.md

 ## Interview process

+**We have temporarily paused processing applications for this role as we [hire for other roles on this team](../code-intelligence/index.md#growth-plan).**

 1. You [apply here](https://jobs.lever.co/sourcegraph/91ee5178-6daf-4a84-be02-048cd8aa2aa0/apply).
 1. We set up a 30-minute call to learn more about what you are looking for, tell you about Sourcegraph, and answer any questions that you have.
 1. You complete a 2-hour coding exercise in either [TypeScript](software-engineer-coding-exercise.md#typescript-coding-exercise), or [Go](software-engineer-coding-exercise.md#go-coding-exercise).
 Click those links to learn more about the exercises.